g8os/EFBD/README.md

 # Proposed architectre

-Volume driver for kemu
+Volume driver for qemu
 =>
-Connects to a StorageController
+Connects to a network volume driver (EFBD deamon)

-StorageController Manages network of ARDB or Tarantool (decide what is better) instances.
+EFBD connects to a network of ARDB or Tarantool (decide what is better) instances.

-- Each block of data (what size?) is hashed and stored in ARDB/Tarantool instances utilizing the hash of the data block as a key.
+- Each block of data (16kb) is hashed and stored in ARDB/Tarantool instances utilizing the hash of the data block as a key.
 - First byte of the hash will determine which instance should store it [0-255].
 In total there are 256 master instances in the network.
 - Eash instance should have slave backup with async replication.
 256 master and 256 slave.
-- For each block we keep metadata in CAPMP format(?) with a references to up to 10 current users of the data.
+- For each block we keep metadata in CAPNP format with a references to up to 10 current users of the data.
 - If nobody references to the data block anymore its get deleted.
 - If more than 10 references exists - block is marked as permanent and no reference accounting needed anymore.